keithkahurakamau/mayombaResturant/README.md

 - Adjust quantities or remove items in the cart.
 - Fill out and submit the contact form.

+## Contributing

+Contributions are welcome!
+Please follow these guidelines:

+- Fork the repository and create your branch from `main`.
+- Make your changes with clear, descriptive commit messages.
+- Submit a pull request describing your changes and why they should be merged.

 ## Commit Guidelines

 - Make regular commits with clear, descriptive messages.